unxmaal/mechkeys_howto/Readme.md

 ## Mapping Keys
 1. Start the BootMapper Client
 1. Connect the board
-1. Select “Key Mapper” tab
+1. Click the “Key Mapper” tab
 1. Click "Download", which will copy the existing keymap from the board to the Boot Mapper Client
 1. For each key that you wish to change:
   2. Click "Toggle Bootmapper"